Easy and foolproof old-fashioned sugar cookies

 Break eggs in a bowl and beat.
 Add sugar and butter (melted).
 Beat well - I use an electric mixer but I know Mossie did not!
 Add vanilla, flour, and baking power.
 Beat well.
 Put dough on a well floured space and work in a little flour to make it easy to roll out.
 Roll very thin and thin cut into shapes.
 Sprinkle with sugar (I use a small sifter).
 I put the sugar on after they are on the cookie sheet (then scrape the cookie sheet before the next use).
 You can put the sugar on first if you prefer.
 Cook at 350 degrees, until lightly browned - but I think they are better if they are a little more brown.
 I never time mine - but it probably takes about 10 minutes.

 The recipe only requires one bowl, and can be stirred, mixed and re-rolled with abandon.
 You don't need a stand mixer.
 It is perfect for pulling out when you need to entertain the kids.
-The cookies can be baked plain, as Harrison instructs, or cooled and decorated with as much royal icing as your five-year-old desired.
+The cookies can be baked plain, as Harrison instructs, or cooled and decorated with as much royal icing as your five-year-old desires.

 The secret is melted butter, which was initally baffling.
 Wouldn't the cookie dough spread across the baking sheet?
 Wouldn't it need hours in the fridge to become stiff enough to roll?
 Even with the melted butter, wouldn't Harrison's directions to add the flour and then "beat well" result in tough cookies?